antononcube/Python-packages/SparseMatrixRecommender/README.md

 The project repository "Scalable Recommender Framework", [AAr1], has documents, diagrams, tests, and benchmarks of a recommender system implemented in multiple programming languages.

-This Python recommender package is a decisive winneer in the comparisson -- see the first 10 min of the video recording [AAv1] or the benchmarks at [AAr1].
+This Python recommender package is a decisive winner in the comparison -- see the first 10 min of the video recording [AAv1] or the benchmarks at [AAr1].

 ------